 Bonus Opportunity: Discover will MATCH all the cash back your earn during your first year as a cardholder.
 That means that earning $200 cash back will effectively mean you've earned $400 cash back in that first year.

-Rewards: Cardholders earn 2 percent back at restaurants and gas stations on up to $1,000 spent each quarter; you'll also earn an unlimited 1 percent back on all your other purchases.
+Rewards: Cardholders earn 2% back at restaurants and gas stations on up to $1,000 spent each quarter; you'll also earn an unlimited 1 percent back on all your other purchases.

-Security Deposit: Choose to deposit any amount from $200-$2,500.
+Security Deposit: A deposit of at least $200 is required.
 The amount of your security deposit will determine your credit limit.

 Annual Fee: $0